 Embraer Manhattan Private Jet – $8,000 per hour / $800,000 annually

-As you can imagine when it comes to clothes it's all designer brands for Wayne.
-Often favouring the three-piece suit, Wayne wears made to measure Giorgio Armani outfits in the Christian Bale trilogy and tailored Gucci suits in Ben Affleck's take on the character.
-Wayne opts for traditional looking clothing and is someone who wouldn't want to wear the same outfit often, and considering how rich he is, I see him buying a new suit every month to keep up with the fashion world.
+As you can imagine when it comes to clothes it’s all designer brands for the Bruce Wayne Gotham lifestyle.
+Often favouring the three-piece suit, Wayne wears made to measure Giorgio Armani outfits in the Christian Bale trilogy and tailored Gucci suits in Ben Affleck’s take on the character.
+Wayne opts for traditional looking clothing and is someone who wouldn’t want to wear the same outfit often, and considering how rich he is, I see him buying a new suit every month to keep up with the fashion world.

 Brunello Cucinelli Formal Derby Laces-Ups In Cordovan – $3,600 a pair / $36,000 annually